See Zin Flow in action—watch how it captures web articles and converts them into beautifully formatted EPUB files with a single click.

 3. Tag search: Find related articles through tag names

-4. Combined search: Use multiple keywords simultaneously for precise searching
+5. Combined search: Use multiple criteria simultaneously for precise targeting

 Search tips: